Pranshu540/movie-rental-review-system-cs348/README.md

 ## Review System:
 - Users can create a review for a movie including a rating and comments
 - After creation users can modify or delete their reviews as desired

+## User Deletion:
+- Users can choose to delete their own account after logging in
+- After account deletion all reviews and rentals from the user will be deleted, movie rental quantities will be updated